Load-Star/ca-tRF/Dataset/ReadMe.txt

-SampleSheet.csv: Basic information for TCGA samples
+./SampleSheet/CancerName.csv: Basic information of the samples of corresponding TCGA cancer.

-ExpressionMatrix_tRF.csv: The tRF expression profiles of TCGA samples after batch effect removal
+./ExpressionMatrix/CancerName.csv: The tRF expression profiles of corresponding TCGA cancer after batch effect removal.

-Matrix_EPIC.csv: The cell composition profiles of TCGA samples generated from the deconvolution of gene expression profiles by the EPIC tool
+./EPICMatrix/CancerName.csv: The cell composition profiles of corresponding TCGA cancer generated from the deconvolution of gene expression profiles by the EPIC tool.

+./catRFExpressionMatirx/CancerName.csv: The ca-tRF expression profiles of corresponding TCGA cancer.

+./ClusteredSampleSheet/CancerName.csv: Basic information with consensus clustering label of the samples of corresponding TCGA cancer.

-MINTbase.xlsx: Basic information of 26744 tRFs provided by MINTbase V2.0 database
+./MINTbase.xlsx: Basic information of 26744 tRFs provided by MINTbase V2.0 database.

-TGI.csv: AGO-mediated tRF-target gene interactions provided by tRFTar database
+./TGI.csv: AGO-mediated tRF-target gene interactions used in our work provided by tRFTar database.

-PPI.csv: Cross-validated protein-protein interactions provided by PICKLE 3.0 database
+./PPI.csv: Cross-validated protein-protein interactions used in our work provided by PICKLE 3.0 database.

-ClusteredSampleSheet.xlsx: Basic information of TCGA samples with consensus clustering labels